qiskit-community/quantum-algorithms-benchmarks/machine_learning/datasets/README.md

 A data generating file is supposed to implement a well documented script that generates a dataset.
 Additionally, the data generating script should be executed and the resulting train/test data should be stored--preferably in a pickle format.

-## Suggestions
-- Link and load relevant [Kaggle](https://www.kaggle.com/) datasets
-- Generate a GARCH dataset
-- Link and load the data from publications such as [Benchmark Dataset for Mid-Price Forecasting of Limit Order Book Data with Machine Learning Methods](https://arxiv.org/pdf/1705.03233.pdf)